Media Insights:Decoding the Digital Age – The Significance and Limitations of Hall Theory in Contemporary Media

 These are the relevant events I mentioned in the podcast below, and you can read further about the events if you’re interested.

-One article noted that Facebook’s business model profited from the proliferation of extremism, bullying, hate speech, misinformation, conspiracy theories and rhetorical violence by creating “filter bubbles” – social media algorithms designed to increase engagement that create echo chambers where the most inflammatory content gets the most visibility
+An article points out that Facebook’s business model profits from the spread of extremism, bullying, hate speech, false information, conspiracy theories, and rhetorical violence by creating “filter bubbles” – social media algorithms designed to increase engagement and thus create echo chambers where the most inflammatory content gains the greatest visibility.

-In rural India, misinformation about vaccines during COVID-19 was widely circulated, with some villagers refusing vaccinations due to a lack of scientific knowledge and media interpretation of vaccines.
+In rural areas of India, false information about vaccines was widely spread during COVID-19.
+Some villagers refused vaccination due to a lack of scientific knowledge and media interpretation ability regarding vaccines.

 Reference list